Sminnie09/ST558Project2Repo/SaturdayAnalysis.md

 library(caret)
 ```

-# Monday Data
+# Saturday Data

 The full data set contained data for all days of the week.
 This analysis
-will focus on the data from monday.
+will focus on the data from saturday.
 Once the data was filtered for
-monday, the `shares` variable was divided into two groups: \< 1400 and
+saturday, the `shares` variable was divided into two groups: \< 1400 and
 \>= 1400 in preparation for fitting the bagged tree model.

 ``` r